mikejsavage/yougram/README.md

 ## Security

-The private/guest split makes it easy to hide most of yougram behind a VPN, which makes certain classes of attacks impossible, for example an XSS vulnerability in the guest interface cannot be leveraged into stealing accounts.
+The private/guest split makes it easy to hide most of yougram behind a VPN, which makes certain classes of attacks impossible, for example frontend vulnerabilities in the guest interface cannot be leveraged into stealing accounts.
 Beyond that I make no claims regarding the security of the app beyond that I have thought about it a bit.

-Probably don't invite untrusted users to make an account on your instance, but the guest interface is legitimately trivial and can be shared freely.
+Probably don't make accounts for untrusted users on your instance, but the guest interface is legitimately trivial and can be shared freely.

 ## Why yougram is good for you, a developer